5h4d0wn1k/pdf-protect/README.md

 ## Legal Disclaimer

-⚠️ **IMPORTANT**: This tool is for authorized use and educational purposes only.
+⚠️ **IMPORTANT**: This tool is for authorized security testing and educational purposes only.

-- Only protect PDFs you own or have permission to protect
+- Only protect PDFs you own or have explicit written authorization to protect
-- Use strong passwords
-- Store passwords securely
+- Follow responsible disclosure practices
 - Comply with all applicable laws and regulations

 ## Contributing